Unsupervised Parameter Estimation using Model-based Decoder: Numerical Simulations

 \section{Numerical Simulations}

-We want to focus in our simulations on the algorithm itself and not on the optimization of the antenna array employed.
-Hence, we do not compare different array structures like in~\cite{Tan2014a, Qin2015, Pal2010, Han2014} but give the reader results for a uniform circular array (UCA).
-This choice is motivated by the fact, that methods for correlated signals tend to perform poorly for this array type.
-For a UCA we have the following steering vector
+We want to focus in our simulations on the algorithm itself and not on the optimization of the employed antenna array.
+Hence, we do not compare different array structures like in~\cite{Tan2014a, Qin2015, Pal2010, Han2014} but present the reader results for a uniform circular array (UCA).
+Simulations for a uniform linear array led to similar results.
+The choice of UCA is motivated by the fact, that methods for correlated signals tend to perform poorly for this array type.
+For a UCA, we have the following array response

 where $R$ and $\lambda$ denote the radius of the circular array and the electromagnetic wavelength, respectively.
-For our simulations we consider a ratio between radius and wavelength of~$1$.
+For our simulations, we consider a ratio between radius and wavelength of~$1$.
 We also assume that the DoAs lie in the same plane as the UCA.

-As described above, the training set consists of sampled data from the system model in \eqref{eq:system}.
-Where the DoAs $\theta_k$ are drawn from a uniform distribution between $0$ and $2\pi$ which spans the whole azimuthal field of view.
-The powers of the signals are drawn from a uniform distribution between $-9$\,dB and $0$\,dB and are normalized to satisfy $\mathrm{tr}(\bm{C_s}) = 1$.
-Using this we define the SNR as $\mathrm{SNR} = \frac{\mathrm{tr}(\bm{C_s})}{\sigma^2} = \frac{1}{\sigma^2}.$ The number of antennas is $M=9$ and we use $N=100$ snapshots.
-The remaining simulation parameters can be found in Table \ref{tab:para}.
+We evaluate all methods with data sampled from the system model in \eqref{eq:system}.
+The DoAs $\theta_k$ are drawn from a uniform distribution between $0$ and $2\pi$ which spans the whole azimuthal field of view.
+The powers of the signals are drawn from a uniform distribution between $-9$\,dB and $0$\,dB and are, subsequently, normalized to satisfy $\mathrm{tr}(\bm{C_s}) = 1$.
+Accordingly, we define the SNR as $\frac{\mathrm{tr}(\bm{C_s})}{\sigma^2} = \frac{1}{\sigma^2}$.
+The number of antennas is $M=9$ and we use $N=100$ snapshots.